For most of human history, the central problem of our existence was this: there’s not enough food.

 If you want to control your hunger, it’s a great idea to cut carbohydrates.
 And if you do eat carbs, be sure to avoid foods that are high in sugar or starch.
 Instead, go for foods that have a high fiber content - as numerous studies show that dietary fiber can help offset the appetite-enhancing effects of sugar.

 But better yet - skip the carbs completely and embrace the hunger-destroying power of low-carb, fat and protein-rich diet!
 This used to be difficult - as the world was missing the delicious low-carb snacks that exist today.
-But with mouth-water, low-carb treats like the Legendary Tasty Pastry - it’s easier than ever to satisfy your sweet tooth and kick hunger cravings with a low carb diet!
+But with mouth-watering, low-carb treats like the Legendary Protein Pastries and Protein Sweet Rolls - it’s easier than ever to satisfy your sweet tooth and kick hunger cravings with a low carb diet!

 Kick Cravings with Fat and Protein